 Often this is done through product reviews based on personal experience.
 It’s also done through case studies and examples of other affiliate marketers who are making money in one way or another.

 There’s nothing wrong with selling your products on your blog.
-However, from a content marketing standpoint, your goal is to just get people to come read it to start with, so offering solutions to problems people have in regards to making money is your first goal.
+However, from a content marketing standpoint, your goal is to just get people to come read it to start with, so offering solutions to problems people have in regard to making money is your first goal.

 Every content marketing blog is going to have a plan in terms of how they get their content online.

-I think one of the most common questions that bloggers have is how often should I be publishing fresh content?
+I think one of the most common questions that bloggers have is how often should I be publishing fresh content.

 I’ve actually posted this question in a little bit of a different way.
 Updating your content doesn’t always have to be publishing fresh content.